 The markets are absolutely overflowing with the first big flush of glorious blueberries from Morocco and Spain at the moment.
 Sweet, juicy, plump, tasty… and perfect for baking a deliciously sweet and summery Fresh Blueberry Pie.

-Truly!
+This is truly an easy recipe!
 I love making blueberry pies because the filling is so simple to prepare.
 No peeling, coring, slicing or stewing necessary, just stir together and bake.
 That’s much easier than apple pie!

 Somehow we seem to have the collective idea that making pie pastry is some kind of sorcery, but that couldn’t be further from the truth.

 My recipe for an all-butter pie pastry is super easy.
 You don’t even need a mixer, so no excuses.

 To make pie pastry you simply need to whisk the dry ingredients together, rub in some cubed butter (I love this part) then add water.
 After a quick rest in the fridge, it’s ready to roll out.
 So good.

 To make my Blueberry Pie recipe, you need the following simple ingredients:

 - Flour: Plain or all-purpose flour is suitable for this recipe.

 - Sugar: White sugar will give the best results and not disguise the lovely flavour of the fresh berries.

 - Unsalted Butter: I always use unsalted butter when baking so that I can control the amount of salt in the final product.